ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Note that this limit includes streams that have been closed as well as those that are open.

+If an endpoint receives an incoming stream that would exceed the advertised Maximum Streams value, it MUST close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

+If an endpoint receives a WT_MAX_STREAMS capsule with a Maximum Streams value less than a previously received value, it MUST close the WebTransport session with the WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

 The WT_MAX_STREAMS capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
 Intermediaries MUST consume